How often do classes meet?

 What if I have to miss some classes?

 Attendance is important for your own intellectual progress and for the purposes of building a learning community.
-If you do need to miss a class, you can listen to a digital recording of the session online.
+If you do need to miss a class, you can listen to a digital audio recording of the session online.

 Is knowledge of Hebrew required?